edadma/apion/design-instructions.md

 - code from a previous version has been carried forward, only for reference, and can certainly be changed to accommodate the new design
 - always use artifacts for code or text that's longer than twenty line.
 - always use markdown documents
+- only small code snippets if any. markdown bullet points are good for designs